Advertisement

 Additional Notes

 To apply to the City of Santa Monica's Below Market Housing waitlists, click here.
 Applicants near the top of the waitlist that register their interest will be contacted by the property owner.
-Local preference is given to those who live or work in Santa Monica.
+Applicants are selected from the waitlist as funding permits and as apartments become available.

 Affordable Housing Program Waitlist